AVDambeck/AVDambeck/README.md

 Hi I'm AV.
-I'm a multimedia artist, and I can speak a little bit of computer.
-You can reach me on insta @AVDambeck.
+I am an artist and tech enthusiest. o toki pona tawa mi.

 <!---
 AVDambeck/AVDambeck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.